Stacy La Duke

 Stacy stays on top of current trends in college admissions and continues to attend opportunities for professional growth through credible professional organizations and attending annual conferences.

-Stacy is a member of the Independent Educational Consultants Association (IECA), National Association for College Admissions Counseling (NACAC), Higher Education Consultants Association (HECA), Western Association of College Admissions Counseling (WACAC), Pacific Northwest Association of College Admissions Counseling, College Board, American School Counselor Association (ASCA), and Oregon Association of School Counselors (OASC).
+Stacy is a member of the Independent Educational Consultants Association (IECA), National Association for College Admissions Counseling (NACAC), Higher Education Consultants Association (HECA), Western Association of College Admissions Counseling (WACAC), Pacific Northwest Association of College Admissions Counseling (PNACAC), College Board, American School Counselor Association (ASCA), and California Association of School Counselors (CASC).

 She graduated #1 in her class from Loyola Marymount University’s Human Resources Division in the School of Education.
 She received LMU’s most prestigious award: “Outstanding Graduate” for 1996-1997.
 Stacy was invited to be on the Board of Directors for Loyola Marymount University’s School of Education, Alumni Association and works on the Alumni Engagement and Service subcommittee.
-She proudly served for 3 years until her move to the Pacific Northwest in 2018.
+She proudly served for 3 years until her move to the San Francisco Bay Area.

 What is a Certified Educational Planner?

 Certified Educational Planners are professionals who have passed board-certifying assessments administered by the American of Certified Educational Planners (AICEP).

 CEPs have demonstrated the education, experience, and high standards required by the institute as exemplified by:

 - possessing a master’s degree or higher in a relevant field